graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 In_TypeDefault = In_Type Modifiers?
 Default?
 ```

-Input types define the type of Output field's Argument.
+Input types define the type of Arguments, used on Directives or Output fields.

 An Input type is defined as an object type with the following alterations.